kevinstorberg/pods/roles/engineering_manager.md

 All development work must be broken down into specific tickets in `/branch/{branch_name}_tickets.md` using the following template:
 {{include:templates/ticket_template.md}}

+### Implementation Plan
+Create a comprehensive implementation plan in `/branch/{branch_name}_implementation_plan.md` using the following template:
+{{include:templates/implementation_plan.md}}

-These tickets will be used directly by the Fullstack Engineer for implementation.
+These deliverables will be used directly by the Fullstack Engineer for implementation.
 Each ticket should be:
 - Specific and actionable with clear acceptance criteria
 - Properly scoped for individual implementation
 - Include all necessary technical details from the architecture spec